confused0wl/Optmize_Lighting/README.md

 # Optmize_Lighting
-Artificial Lighting Optimization for Greenhouses using NLP solvers Growing crops in greenhouses can extend the growing season if conditions such as light, temperature, humidity, and CO 2 concentration, within the greenhouse remain favorable for the plants.
+Artificial Lighting Optimization for Greenhouses using NLP solvers Growing crops in greenhouses can extend the growing season if conditions such as light, temperature, humidity, and CO2 concentration, within the greenhouse remain favorable for the plants.
 To achieve a successful harvest in such environments, it is necessary to supplement natural conditions with artificial means.
 Modern commercial greenhouses have become excellent at this, they are often filled with equipment to monitor and control heating, cooling,